 - Garnish with parsley if desired and enjoy!

+Don’t forget to rinse your garbanzo beans in cold water.
 Doing so can cut the sodium content in half.
 This also allows you to adjust the salt flavor yourself so you don't end up with a salad that's too salty.

+Because this pasta salad is vegan, it’s easy to store leftovers.
 If it sits out for a bit during a meal, there’s no dairy to sour, so you can cover and cool it in the fridge for a few days before the noodles start to get too soggy.

 - Serving Size: